shkschneider/android_manifest/README.md

 List of available (configured) targets (devices):
 <pre>$ ./vendor/shk/build.sh
-shkmod_hammerheader-user # Nexus 5
-shkmod_emulator-eng</pre>
+...</pre>

-_Although this work could very easily be ported to any other Nexus device, maybe even other devices &mdash; this is AOSP, a solid build for Nexus devices and a solid base for other devices (modulo the proprietary blobs)._
+_This work could very easily be ported to any other Nexus device, maybe even other devices &mdash; this is AOSP, a solid build for Nexus devices and a solid base for other devices (modulo the proprietary blobs)._

 ## Features